 - Hat and gloves

 - Fleece pajamas

 - Zip-up Fleece

 - Warm, wicking socks!
 And a pair just for sleeping

 Sleeping on the hard ground stopped being fun sometime in my early 20s.
 But Mark Armstrong, Founder of Kayak Guru, notes that the camping air-mattress that keeps you cool and comfortable in the summer can make things chilly on in the fall.

 “Fleece blankets are handy thing that people overlook,” he says, “You can use them while sitting around the campsite in the morning or evening when it’s chilly.”
 And they can provide added warmth in your tent, either over your sleeping bag or under it (or both).

 My daughter’s troop often does hike-in camping in the fall, which means no air mattresses.
-Instead they use heat-reflective foam sleeping pads, which are light and easy to carry.
+Instead they their packing lists include heat-reflective foam sleeping pads, which are light and easy to carry.
 Several of them also put liners in their sleeping bags for extra insulation without bulk.

 David Adler, Founder of The Travel Secret, advises you give your sleeping bag some consideration.

 “There are different types for every season and environment,” he explains.
 “Some sleeping bags are designed for the extreme cold and some are designed to give you a comfortable place to sleep without making you sweat.”